 Investments made via EquityNet are high-risk investments in startups.
 Most startup investments lose some or all of their value.
 While some investors achieve excellent returns from startup investing, that is a rare outcome and requires substantial diversification over time combined with very careful investment selection.

-EquityNet seems to be functioning essentially as an advertising platform, and is not offering or facilitating investments directly.
+EquityNet seems to be functioning essentially as an issuer/investor matchmaking platform, and is not offering or facilitating investments directly.
 According to their FAQ, investments listed may be offered by the listing company using Reg D or Reg A+.

 EquityNet does not curate or provide any due diligence (and their dearth of advice about due diligence: “ask a lot of questions” leaves quite a few questions of its own).
 EquityNet does offer investors a “business plan analysis”, though that analysis must be individually requested for each offering an investor is interested in.
 They have a sample business plan analysis available for review here (PDF).

 Within the issuer profile page, for some issuers EquityNet displays a “Business Risk” score (expressed as a percentage probability of failure) and a “Projection Alerts” section: